Everyone would like to write well, but not everyone is willing to put in the work.

 The following guide contains ideas on writing well and starting writing in the first place.
 I constantly find the latter to be harder than the former.
 The ideas you’ll find here come from writers who made a difference in the world of literature.
 Make yourself comfortable in the presence of their quotes, ideas, and graphics, and then start to make your writing dreams a reality.

-“The only way to learn to write is to force yourself to produce a certain number of words on a regular basis.” ― William Zinsser
+“The only way to learn to write is to force yourself to produce a certain number of words regularly.” ― William Zinsser

 1. You need to sit down every day and practice the craft of writing

 Christopher Hitchens warned against the booze trap.
 Many aspiring writers get the booze and paper and finish without the booze and without writing a single sentence.
 I’m sure that’s not you.
 If you’re reading this blog, you probably eat veggies and drink water.
 But seriously, when was the last time you sat down to produce?
 Do you have a daily routine?
 You have to sit down and write.
 That’s the hardest part.
 In “On Writing”, Stephen King says he writes 2000 words per day, every day.
 What’s your score?